TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- The aborted sounds end abruplty if we have less than 1.0 master/sfx gain in settings

 - (Update script) Sync config.lua against the user folder in the home dir, not in hypersomnia dir
 	- otherwise we have to call vim_build AND vim_run later